khval/BasiliskII-1.0/Readme.md

 4Gbytes, if your emulating MacOS7.5.5, if the partition is too big you will get errors, when tying to copy files to it, under MacOS.
 If you have lot of space to share with Basilisk create many partitions instead.
 You are not supposed to be able to mount the partitions under AmigaOS, so disable automount in media tool box (AmigaOS4.1).
+(To be on the safe side use less then 2Gbytes.)

+* When selecting partiton in Basilisk II.
+DO NOT use Amiga partitions, DH0, DH1, if you do this will be overwritten.
+Create new portions, I will suggest calling this partitions device names MAC0, MAC1, etc.

 * For compressed cd iso images it’s best decompress it on the Amiga side, you can mount the CD ISO image on the Amiga side, by using diskimagegui / diskimage.device,